-Loan requests for land acquisition must be supported by an appraisal performed by a qualified land appraiser.
+Loan requests for land acquisition must be supported by an appraisal performed by a qualified land appraiser or qualified market analysis to justify the loan request.

 The steps outlined above primarily relate to airport projects involving construction.
 Land acquisition projects typically follow a different process and can be complex and time consuming, particularly if condemnation becomes involved.
 The following general guidance is offered to minimize the complexity and time needed to pursue an airport land acquisition project.